1929 Half Dollar Value Checker: Errors List, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1929 Half Dollar Value

 Determining your 1929 half dollar’s precise value doesn’t have to be complicated.
-Start by taking clear photos of both sides of your coin under good lighting.
-Next, identify the mint mark and assess the coin’s condition carefully.
-Then, compare your coin against current market data to understand its worth.
+Start by taking clear photos of both sides of your coin under good lighting, then identify the mint mark and carefully assess the coin’s condition by examining Liberty’s hand detail, gown lines, and the eagle’s breast feathers.

 1929 Half Dollar Value Guides